josephwms/ECO395m-statlearning-exercises/excersises03.md

 residuals) versus longitude (x) and latitude (y).*

 We first scale all data except the dependent variable and split the sample into train set and test set.
 Similar to last problem, we tried 6 models to predict the value for the median house value: a baseline linear model, lasso model with 2nd order interaction terms, KNN model, Random Forest model, GBDT model and XGBoost model.
 We first run the linear models.

 Then we look at the KNN model and random forest model.
 We use CV to choose the best k for KNN model.
 For random forest model, we use 1000 trees and choose mtry as default.

 We explore 2 boosted tree models here, GBDT and XGboost model.
-We first look at the GBDT model.
-We use CV to select the best interaction depth and shrinkage rate.
+Starting with GBDT, we use CV to select the best interaction depth and shrinkage rate.
 We set the n.trees as 1000 since we think it’s sufficient large and we set the distribution as gaussian.
 Since the sample size is small, we set the n.minobsinnode to be 10.

 Then we look at the XGBoost model.
-By CV we choose the these 3 best
+By CV we choose the 3 best
 parameters: max\_depth, subsample and eta.
 After the cv selection, we run a loop through common parameter options to determine ‘best parameters’: max\_depth = 6 and nrounds = 10000.